waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 do the following commands as the "overpass" user after moving to your logs directory:

 ```
-overpass@yafa:/mnt/nvme4/op2-meta/logs$ ln -s /mnt/nvme4/op2-meta/transactions.log .
+overpass@yafa:/var/lib/overpass/logs$ ln -s ../database/transactions.log .
-overpass@yafa:/mnt/nvme4/op2-meta/logs$ ln -s /mnt/nvme4/op2-meta/getdiff/getdiff.log .
+overpass@yafa:/var/lib/overpass/logs$ ln -s ../getdiff/getdiff.log .
 ```
 note the periods in the end, again replace my paths with your real paths.
 By doing this we have access to all log files from one directory.

-Logrotate program is used to rotate log files and and it comes comes configured in Slackware.
+Logrotate program is used to rotate log files and and it comes configured in Slackware.
+A log rotate configure file is provided in "op_logrotate" file and shown below.
+Copy this file to your /etc/logrotate.d/ directory as the "root" user.
-Fix the database path in the file below - use "set_DB_DIR_path.sh" if you like - and place the file as root user into your /etc/logrotate.d/ directory.
 This will rotate files depending on their sizes.
+To test run this command after you have copied the file:
+Log rotation configuration file:
 ```
 # logrotate file for overpass logs - four files are handled
 # compress is global